Bylaws of the American Historic Racing Motorcycle Association (A.H.R.M.A.)

 (b) Any Trustee may waive notice of any regular meeting in writing executed and filed with the records of the meeting either before or after the holding of the meeting.
 The attendance of a Trustee at any meeting shall constitute a waiver of notice of such meeting, except where a Trustee attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
 Neither the business to be transacted at, nor the purpose of any special meeting of the Board of Trustees need be specified in the notice or waiver of such meeting.

 D. Quorum: A quorum of the Board of Trustees, necessary to conduct any Association business at any meeting, shall consist of seven Trustees.
 Unless otherwise provided in these Bylaws, in any matter requiring a vote of the Trustees, a simple majority of the Trustees then present shall be required to approve any proposed action.
-The use of a proxy vote is permitted, provided that the voting member present has the proxy authority in writing from the absent Trustee and that authority is maintained on file with the minutes of that meeting.
+The use of a proxy vote is not permitted.

 E. Executive Committee: An Executive Committee, composed of the Chairman, the Treasurer and the Secretary shall have limited authority to act on behalf of the Board of Trustees between meetings.
 The Executive Committee shall have the authority to enter into contracts of less than fifty-thousand dollars ($50,000.00) and to supervise the implementation of Association policy, as established by the Board of Trustees, by the Executive Director of the Association.